Sedation Dentistry – Carrollton, TX

 in the Dental Chair

 Does the thought of seeing the dentist make you break out into a cold sweat?
 If so, you’re far from the only one; millions of Americans suffer from dental anxiety or fear, leaving them unable to get much-needed smile care.
 Dr. Anthony Dillard never wants stress to get in the way of your dental treatments.
-That’s why he has specialized in making dental anxiety melt away with multiple sedation dentistry options.
-To learn more about how we help you relax in the dental chair, keep reading below, or give our practice a call!
+That’s why he has specialized in making dental anxiety melt away with multiple options for sedation dentistry in Carrollton, TX.
+To learn more about how we help you relax in the dental chair, keep reading below, or give our dental office a call!

 Why Choose Anthony Dillard, DDS Family & Cosmetic Dentistry for Sedation Dentistry?

 - Kind Dentist Who Specializes in Caring for Anxious Patients

 If you just need something small to “take the edge off,” we may recommend nitrous oxide sedation.
 This method involves breathing in a mixture of nitrous oxide and oxygen through a small nasal mask or cannula.
 Within minutes, you’ll feel much lighter and even euphoric.
 Throughout your procedure, we can alter the dosage of the sedative to ensure your safety and comfort.
 Once we’re done and you’ve stopped inhaling the gas, its effects should dissipate quickly, so you can get on with your day as normal.

 Oral Conscious Dental Sedation